hashicorp/terraform/website/docs/language/settings/terraform-cloud/configuring-terraform-cloud.html.md

 contains as well as the deployment environment it provisions to (`networking-prod-us-east`, `networking-staging-us-east`, etc).

-The `workspaces` block of the `cloud` configuration determines how Terraform maps workspaces for the current configuration to Terraform Cloud workspaces in the given organization.
+**For more information on what workspaces are, their purpose, and how workspaces in Terraform CLI relate to Terraform Cloud workspaces, see the general documentation on [Workspaces](/docs/language/workspaces.html).**

 ## Example Configurations